Skip to Content

 Plastic bottle craft mini faux succulents terrarium

-I love cacti and succulents, but unfortunately, I don’t have green fingers so I’m always looking for fun ways to make faux ones.
+I love cacti and succulents, but unfortunately, I don’t have a green thumb, so I’m always looking for fun ways to create faux ones.

 On my mantle, there is a wonderful repurposed felt succulent garden made out of upcycled sweater scraps.
 I’ve also made paper succulents for a pineapple paper flower wall decor.